KSUB: History

-1976 brought an FM counterpart to KSUB, but not before more pre-construction trouble similar to that which had befallen KSUB itself 39 years prior.
+An FM counterpart to KSUB arrived in 1976, but not before more pre-construction trouble similar to that which had befallen KSUB itself 39 years prior.
 While the new tower was being put into place, gusty winds tangled the guy lines in the tower, and corrective efforts led to the tower crashing to the ground.
 After contending with other issues during construction, KSUB-FM began broadcasting in November 1976.

 In 1983, one of the two towers installed in 1949 was toppled in a wind storm, being replaced later that year.
 In 1984, KSUB flipped from adult contemporary to country in a switch with KSUB-FM.
 It would retain that format until a brief flip to adult standards in 1988 that did not last the year.

 In 1991, KSUB began its move to its present news/talk format when it picked up The Rush Limbaugh Show.
 It was a decision that came at a crucial time for the station, which was struggling financially.
 More than 35 years of ownership by members of the Johnson family ended in 2005 when KSUB and its four sister stations were sold to Cherry Creek Radio for $5.8 million, marking the group's entrance into the southwestern Utah radio market.

 KSUB returned to being the flagship station of Southern Utah Thunderbirds athletics in 2020 as part of a new deal with Cherry Creek.

+Effective June 17, 2022, Cherry Creek Radio sold KSUB as part of a 42 station/21 translator package to Townsquare Media for $18.75 million.